South Yarra substation

 The electrical substation will provide the power needed to operate the new trains through the Metro Tunnel.

-Construction of the new South Yarra substation will begin in November 2020.
-Works will include:
+Construction of the new South Yarra substation began in November 2020.
+Works include:

 - piling and capping works